 There has never been a better opportunity for the building industry to put all of its digital construction and BIM knowledge to good use.

 Not just for buildings

-Repair work on the A338 Bournemouth Spur Road in Dorset demonstrates that the use of BIM is not just restricted to buildings but can be applied across the construction sector.
+Repair work on the A338 Bournemouth Spur Road in Dorset indicates that the usage of BIM is not simply restricted to buildings but can be extended across the construction sector.

 Even though Dorset County Council’s busiest road, which sees about 59,000 vehicles each day, had been patched and repaired for many years, its foundations were decaying and the road surface was failing.

 By securing funding through Dorset Growth Deal for a $22 million rebuilding project, Dorset Local Enterprise Partnership has become the first local authority to implement a BIM Level 2 management system for this type of project.

 Construction materials and services provider Hanson UK and Dorset County Council worked together over many years to complete the project under the auspices of the Dorset Highways Strategic Partnership.